 It was in the middle of the 16th century that the conquistadors planted the first vines in Chile.
-Intended to produce mass wine, the first harvest was in 1551.
+The country intended to produce mass wine, the first harvest was in 1551.
 It is interesting to note the importance of the French in the Chilean wine.
 Indeed, in 1845, winegrowers from Charente and Bordeaux introduced their grape varieties to the region.
 Chile gave it back to us a few years later by intervening to replace the feet affected by mildew at the end of the 19th century.
-Today we will offer you a tour of Chile on the wine side, between the Andes mountain range and the Pacific Ocean!
+Today we will offer you a tour of the wines of Chile, between the Andes mountain range and the Pacific Ocean!

 The Aconcagua Valley